adihex/SparK_Project_Olympics_Dataset_Analysis/README.md

 - Further process the `Olympic Games.dbc` file for potential new insights.
 - Perform advanced statistical modeling to predict medal outcomes based on athlete and event characteristics.
-- Explore visualizations of global Olympic trends using interactive dashboards.
+- Explore visualizations of global Olympic trends using interactive dashboards using Tableau, PowerBI etc.

 ---